 Any investment comes with risks.
 Bond index funds are no different.
 Below, we’ll explore some of the drawbacks you should watch out for.

-Volatility: Most broad-based bond index funds invest in government securities, including those from the U.S. government.
+Most broad-based bond index funds invest in government securities, including those from the U.S. government.
 This means they are highly sensitive to fluctuations in the interest rate environment.

-Performance: Most investors consider bonds as generally safe investments, even though there will always be risk involved.
+Most investors consider bonds as generally safe investments, even though there will always be risk involved.
 But safer investments also tend to generate smaller returns in the long term.

-Time horizon: When you invest in individual bonds, your risk tends to decrease the longer you hold it and the closer you get to maturity.
+When you invest in individual bonds, your risk tends to decrease the longer you hold it and the closer you get to maturity.
 That’s not necessarily the case with bond funds.
 Because they are portfolios of different bonds, the issues constantly mature and get bought or sold.

-Are Bond Index Funds Right for Me?
+Are Bond Index Funds Right for You?

 To determine if bond index fund investing is right for you, it’s important to understand the difference between the benefits of bond index funds and those of individual bonds.
 Bonds typically pay an interest rate or coupon payment twice a year.
 And if you sell it at maturity, you get the principal back as well.